 The American Chemical Society (ACS) publishes many major chemistry journals.
 ACS can be used to search the full text of these journals or to browse them.

-- Biological Abstracts (Web of Knowledge)
+- Biological Abstracts (Web of Science)

 Biological Abstracts indexes over 4,200 journals in the life sciences including biochemistry, biotechnology, botany, pharmacology, and zoology.